Authentic visual messages

 Students work on collaborative assignments and are required to participate in an internship that provides real-world exposure to creative issues in professional work settings.
 The department features studio and classroom technology to prepare students for diverse areas of professional practice.
 Work in digital and analog environments is designed to facilitate creativity and interdisciplinary approaches to image making.

 Department faculty members are all practicing professionals working in the four corners of the illustration field: publishing, editorial, advertising and institutional.
 The faculty’s combined experience is passed on to students in preparation for their own careers.
+Take a look at our blog.

 Professor and Chair